achristen/Meteobike/QGIS-Analysis/readme.md

 Select the file of your interest (by clicking on the `...`-button in the upper right).

 Under 'File Format' select `CSV (comma separated values)`, under 'Record and Field Options' select `First record has field names` and `Detect field types`.
 Under 'Geometry Definition' it should automatically select 'Longitude' as `x field` and 'Latitude' as `y field`.
 'Sample Data' displays your measurement dataset.
-Make sure that 'EPSG:4326 - WGS 84' is selected as your 'Geometry CRS'.
+Make sure that 'EPSG:4326 - WGS 84' is selected as your `Geometry CRS`.
 Check if everything looks OK and then click `Add`.

 Your measurements will be displayed as single points.
 Right click on the new layer and select `Properties...` to customize the display.